Voluntary Surrender Of A Nursing License ~ Texas Board of Nursing (BON)

 Before you take the extreme measure of voluntarily surrendering your nursing license in Texas, please call (503) 232-9280 to talk to a nurses attorney about your options.
 The initial consultation is free.

-In accordance with the Nurse Practice Act (NPA), as a nurse, you’re allowed to voluntarily surrender your nursing license at any time.
+In accordance with the Nursing Practice Act (NPA), as a nurse, you’re allowed to voluntarily surrender your nursing license at any time.

 If you’re being investigated by the Texas Board of Nursing – or even if you’re in the disciplinary phase – this might seem like the easiest thing to do, at the time.
 But, when you’re being investigated or disciplined, you might also be at one of the lowest points in your life, not necessarily able to make the best choices.